Solar Guide

 New Jersey Solar Incentives

-Newark residents can significantly reduce solar installation costs through federal and state solar incentives in New Jersey, making clean energy more affordable than ever.
+Newark homeowners can significantly reduce solar installation costs through federal tax credits and solar incentives in New Jersey.

 $8,381